youngkyo0504/capture__youtube/README.md

-# Take a screenshot of any video with one click
+# Get a screenshot of any video with one click

 this is chrome extension!